alphagov/digitalmarketplace-contained/README.md

 The single Docker container runs all the apps and backend services.
 The apps code is mounted onto the container so that when the code is changed on the host, those changes are reflected in the container.

-The apps are run via the built-in Flask web server (each app listens on a different port) while nginx, redis and postgres are run as services on the container (no Docker-in-docker).
+The apps are run via the built-in Flask web server (each app listens on a different port) while nginx, redis, postgres and elasticsearch are run as services on the container (no Docker-in-docker).

+[Localstack](https://github.com/localstack/localstack) (which "emulates" the AWS S3 service so to run the environment without the need of AWS credentials) is running as a separate container.
+The dmp-contained and localstack containers are  attached to a Docker network so that they can communicate.

 ## Pain points